matt-gefen/bootstrap-data/README.md

 # Ye-Tay (TayTay / Kanye) (T-Swift / Yeezus) Code-Along

-### Instructions for syncing your code to Ben's/David's most recent commit:
+### Instructions for syncing your code to David's most recent commit:

 ```bash
 git fetch --all